TF-RMM/tf-rmm/docs/process/contributing.rst

 -  Please test your changes and add suitable tests in the available test frameworks for any new functionality.

--  Ensure that all CI automated tests pass.
-Failures should be fixed.
-They might block a patch, depending on how critical they are.

 Submitting Changes
 ==================